Optimizing Context-Enhanced Relational Joins: Conclusion

 \subsubsection{CPU Hardware Support}

 Traditionally, CPUs benefit from the main memory access locality.
 They are general-purpose compute units designed to process full-precision data types (e.g., 32-bit and 64-bit) that can support SIMD, such as with Intel AVX instructions.
-Recent AVX-512~\cite{intelavx512fp16} instruction set has introduced hardware support for half-precision data types, which allows processing up to 32 16-bit floating point numbers in a SIMD register.
-Furthermore, to support typical machine learning workloads, beyond providing hardware support for half-precision data types, CPUs such as 4th generation Intel Scalable Xeon Processors introduced specialized instruction sets (AMX) to accelerate matrix computations, along with limited capacity High-Bandwidth memory~\cite{nassif2022sapphire, DBLP:conf/vldb/SancaA23}.
-In general, specialized instructions can accelerate the dense matrix computations.
+Recent AVX-512~\cite{intelavx512fp16} instruction set has introduced hardware support for half-precision data types, which allows processing up to 32 16-bit floating point numbers in a SIMD register. \Rone{Accelerating machine learning operations is becoming more commonplace in modern and upcoming CPUs, such as 4th generation Intel Scalable Xeon Processors, which introduced specialized instruction sets (AMX) and registers meant for accelerating vector and matrix computations~\cite{nassif2022sapphire}, along with a limited capacity High-Bandwidth memory which can speed-up memory-bound access patterns~\cite{DBLP:conf/vldb/SancaA23}.} In general, specialized instructions can accelerate the dense matrix computations.
 At the same time, low-latency access to memory enables optimizing the sparse matrix processing when processing the elements that satisfy the join predicate.
-As even the main memory is often limited or expensive, we will next discuss how to constrain the memory requirements of the tensor-based join formulation.
+As even the main memory is often limited or expensive, we propose how to constrain the memory requirements of the tensor join.